MissProgramm/demo/README.md

   its a loader that can be render in a condition when data is not found then it can be shows like a small circle

 # Modal
   it hides overall screen , for pop-up button and restrict user to view this and after view real content

 # FlatList()
   for every object , not write every time properties use flatlist and then its data and render data like in oop we create class and its object

 # Navigation
+  firstly wrap all screen with navigator.container secondly use stack.navigator its applied all the screen you can say its global thirdly for every screen use stack.screeen, it can be multiple and customize every screen individual pass data from one screen to another screen through string or number , not objects